texastribune/data-visuals-guides/github-basics.md

 Congratulations!
 You made it this far.
 Welcome to Github- a collaborative space for people to push their code for other people to check it out, pull it down and add stuff, and keep track of their changes.

+This is in no way a comprehensive guide to Github.
+This is meant to introduce some basic concepts and give some step-by-step guides to get new news app members up and off the ground, and introduce our workflow here at The Texas Tribune.

 ##Let's get started!

+Follow our 'News apps environment tutorial' instructions for setting up git.

 ###Clone###

 To get a repository from github and onto your computer, copy the HTTPS clone URL on the right-hand column of the repo you're looking for.
 Open your terminal, `cd` to the folder you're working in, and execute the following command: `git clone your-copied-url`.
 Type `ls` into the terminal, and you should see your brand new folder in there!
 Now you're ready to get cracking.

 ###Commit & Push changes!###